 Additionally, our work often involves cooperation with the Office of Sponsored Programs (OSP) and the Research Office.
 OSP supports the development and submission of proposals to all external sponsors, including federal, state, and local agencies, foundations, and corporations.
 The Research Office represents the University to key stakeholders in government, industry and foundations and leads the development and implementation of effective policies and procedures to streamline and manage research.

 Centrally Managed Foundations

 There are a handful of restricted foundations that should only be approached for funding through or with clearance from Foundation Relations, at the request of either the foundation’s leadership or the university’s.
 These are foundations that expect funding discussions to center on institutional priorities and that in most cases have explicitly asked that funding requests carry the endorsement of the president and be conveyed through Foundation Relations.
 Thus, funding requests to the following foundations are restricted.
 Clearance to apply for funding from these foundations must be requested from the Office of Foundation Relations prior to submitting a letter of inquiry or proposal.
-Please contact George Kosar, Director of Foundation Relations, to coordinate your request.
+Please contact Steve Witkowski, Associate VP of Development, to coordinate your request.

 - Andrew W. Mellon Foundation

 - Atlantic Philanthropies

 - The Hartwell Foundation